Vineet Kumar, Yale School of Management

 Course Description

-Digital Strategy is a short half-semester course that builds upon topics in strategy, marketing and economics to understand issues in high-tech markets.
+Digital Strategy is a half-semester course that builds upon topics in strategy, marketing and economics to understand issues in high-tech markets.
 Through a mix of case studies and lectures, the course brings together a variety of issues unique to markets significantly impacted by technologies.
 The course is divided into 4 modules.
 Each module will feature a lecture session laying out the conceptual foundations followed by 2-3 case studies.
 First, we begin by studying the essential elements of business models, and examine why we observe a variety of business models in the market, and identify opportunities and challenges in adopting these models.
 Second, we focus on understanding strategies that can be used by disruptors and complementors , with a view to evaluating how each of these could be successful in the marketplace.
 Third, we focus on platforms to understand the primary issues in developing multi-sided platforms as well as the perspective of participants on platforms.
 Fourth, we examine technology-driven transformation both from a technology perspective (with blockchain), as well as from a firm perspective (with The New York Times).

 Textbook(s): None required.
 Readings, Assignments and Course Notes/Slides will be posted on Canvas.

-Artificial Intelligence: Strategy + Marketing (MGT 853) Spring-2 2022 (second half of spring term)
+Artificial Intelligence: Strategy + Marketing (MGT 853) Spring-2 2024

 Artificial Intelligence is a general-purpose technology which has the potential to transform many aspects of business and society.
 In business, the impact ranges from commonplace predictive improvements at one end of the spectrum to opportunities for creating entirely new markets at the other.
 As background, the course will briefly introduce students to Artificial Intelligence / Machine Learning methods comprising of Unsupervised, Supervised and Reinforcement Learning.
 Through a combination of lectures and case studies, we will learn how to integrate AI into decision making, focusing on the strategic choices firms face in developing and using AI / ML.
 We will seek to understand how consumers, decision-makers other stakeholders evaluate decisions made by AI systems and are impacted by it.
 We will examine the state-of-the-art in explainable and interpretable AI, which aim to make black-box decisions more transparent.
 Finally, the course will also explore issues at the intersection of AI and Society including fairness and bias, which have proved especially challenging to address.